MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Update-TypeData.md

 **DefaultDisplayPropertySet** parameter to specify the default properties for a list.
 The selected properties include the new **Quarter** script property that was added in a previous example.

-The last command gets the currnet date and displays it in a list format again.
+The last command gets the current date and displays it in a list format again.
 It only displays the properties defined in the `Update-TypeData` command, instead of the full list of properties.

 ### Example 5: Set the property a type displays in wide format